-Performance Results-Operation and Maintenance
+Performance Results - Operation and Maintenance

-In the Nation's largest watersheds, systematic and coordinated operation of a series of projects can help reduce flood risks, by informing decisions on the release of more water before the flood or on holding water back during the flood.
-For example, the USACE-CW was able successfully to operate multiple projects in this manner in the Missouri River and the Mississippi River watersheds when these watersheds experienced flooding in FY 2021.
+In a large watershed, the systematic and coordinated operation of a series of projects can help reduce flood risks, by informing decisions on the release of more water before the flood or on holding water back during the flood.
+For example, the USACE-CW was able successfully to operate multiple projects in this manner in the Missouri River and the Mississippi River watersheds when these watersheds experienced flooding in FY 2022.

-The FY 2021 FRM program funded the operation and maintenance of 353 projects with flood storage, including those funded in the Mississippi River and Tributaries account, in order to support their flood risk management purpose.
+The FY 2022 FRM program funded the operation and maintenance of 353 projects with flood storage, including those funded in the Mississippi River and Tributaries account, to support their flood risk management purpose.

-In FY 2021, the USACE-CW completed five higher-level risk assessments of locally owned levee systems and initiated seven more.
+In FY 2022, the USACE-CW completed five higher-level risk assessments of locally owned levee systems and initiated five other higher-level risk assessments of locally owned levee systems.
 These assessments provide additional information on system performance risks, inform development of potential interim risk reduction measures and/or long-term risk management measures, where appropriate, and help to support public awareness of the risks associated with these locally owned levee systems.
-In FY 2021, the Corps also completed 521 levee screenings with 13 of those on USACE owned levees.
+In FY 2022, the Corps also completed 51 levee screenings with 37 of those on USACE-CW owned levees.